-D) Non-Voting Members
+E) Non-Voting Members

 - 1) Lobby Corps Liaison

 - 2) AS Food Bank Liaison

 - 3) Miramar Pantry Liaison

 - 4) Direct Services Liaison

 - 5) Food Security Communication Liaison

 - 6) Food for All Liaison

-- 7) Food Security Task Force Liaison
+- 7) Food Security and Basic Needs Task Force Liaison

+- 8) AS Basic Needs Resource Center Liaison

-E) Selection and Term of Office
+F) Selection and Term of Office

-1) The two Chairs will be assigned by the Internal Vice President and approved by the Senate for a term of one (1) academic year.
-The three (3) Food Security Officers and the one (1) Secretary will be recommended by the Committee on Committees, then nominated by the President and approved by the Senate for a term of one (1) academic year.
-The outgoing chairs and the Food Security Communication Team as well as the Food for All Chair shall be closely involved in the process.
+1) The two (2) Chairs and three (3) Senators will be assigned by the Internal Vice President and approved by the Senate for a term of one (1) academic year.
+The three (3) Basic Needs Officers and the one (1) Secretary will be recommended by the Committee on Committees, then nominated by the President and approved by the Senate for a term of one (1) academic year.
+The outgoing chairs, the Food Security Communication Team, and the Food for All Chair shall be closely involved in the process.

-F) Attendance
+G) Attendance

-- 1) Chairs (2), Food Security Officers (3), and Secretary (1) must have weekly board meetings with the Food for All Chair in addition to Food for All Meetings which are held every other Friday of the quarter.
-Members of the Food Security Leadership Board who acquire two (2) unexcused absences in an academic quarter shall be subject to removal by the Food Security Committee Chairs, and two-thirds (2/3) vote by Senate, pending review by Food Security Committee of mitigating circumstances. - 2) Food Security Members are allowed an excused absence only if the Food Security Committee Chairs have received prior notification by twelve noon (12:00 PM) on the day of Food Security Committee meetings and Global Food Initiative Food for All meetings. - 3) When a voting member is to be represented by a proxy, the member must present reason to Food Security Committee Chairs before twelve noon (12:00 PM) on the day of the meetings.
+- 1) The Chairs, Basic Needs Officers, and Secretary must have biweekly committee meetings every other week at a time and date suitable to all voting members.
+Voting members of the committee who acquire two (2) unexcused absences in an academic quarter shall be subject to removal by the committee chairs, and two-thirds (2/3) vote by Senate, pending review by committee for mitigating circumstances. - 2) Voting members are allowed an excused absence only if the committee chairs have received prior notification at least 24 hours in advance before the start of the meetings. - When a voting member is to be represented by a proxy, the member must present reason to the committee chairs at least 24 hours in advance before the start of the meetings.
 A voting member may not represent another voting member by proxy, and a proxy does not necessarily mean that the absence was excused.

-G) Duties and Powers of the Committee
+H) Duties and Powers of the Committee